 The Leaders from the pit:

 Manager A: The Exo, the Tyrant commander.
-Shortly before Christmas this manager, displeased with something begins yelling at the of their lungs.
+Shortly before Christmas this manager, displeased with something begins yelling at the top of their lungs.
 Cursing and berating the department’s head in front of the entire department.
 It wasn’t long before the Exo turned and went after the rest of the staff.
 Hovering over them, demanding that the promptly answer her!
 The staff scrambled to their prospective keyboards.
 Each one pulling up something on their screens, to prove the worth of their lowly existence.
 One stuttered out of fear, when explaining the project to the Tyrant commander.
 The “leader” went around the room barking out “what are working on!”
 No one deared to challenge this behavior.
 Unfortunately this is common place.

 Manager B: A department head, a Tumbleweed leader.
 This one like it’s codename, seems to just muddle along the road of leadership.
 Uncertain about the staff’s strengths or weaknesses.
 Lacking the ability to teach, train or inspire the staff to greatness.
 This manager is also known for yelling.
 The Tumbleweed is also disliked by staff, other managers and the brass.
-The department, function in a perpetual state of flux.
+The department, functions in a perpetual state of flux.
 The manager’s own insecurity is projected on to and leaks from the pores of the staff.

 Manager C: This is a team of Supervisors, Absentee parents.
 The pair have about 30 staff they’re responsible for training.
 It’s a customer service department, so it’s not rocket science.
 However, the staff is divided and often times fight amongst themselves, much like siblings.
 This is fitting, since the department is run like a junior high school classroom with a loud teacher who’s always yelling at their students to “keep it down”.
 The “supervisors” lack supervisory skills, were never taught how to manage people, don’t like each other, don’t communicate with each and are known for back biting.
 More than likely… were never handed a single book on management.
 The poor management has given birth to disengaged staff.
 It’s the same phenomenon that happens when parents are missing from their children’s lives.